Waterdown, Ontario: Souharissen Natural Area

 On August 21, 2014, the Souharissen Natural Area was dedicated in Waterdown by the Honourable David C. Onley, 28th Lieutenant Governor of Ontario, and Chief Bryan Laforme and Council of the Mississaugas of the New Credit First Nation.
-Over 50 people attended the dedication including David Sweet MP, Councillor Judi Partridge, Carolyn King, United Empire Loyalists, and other members of the Mississaugas of the New Credit.
-The day began with the lighting of the first sacred fire in over two centuries, signally the formal return of the Mississaugas to their traditional territory.
+Over 50 people attended the dedication, including David Sweet MP, Councillor Judi Partridge, Carolyn King, United Empire Loyalists, and other members of the Mississaugas of the New Credit.
+The day began with lighting the first sacred fire in over two centuries, signalling the formal return of the Mississaugas to their traditional territory.

-The Souharissen Natural Area covers 27 acres in the Village of Waterdown, and is the result of years of work following the discovery of 104 Indigenous archeological sites in the Waterdown Bay Development Area in 2005.
+The Souharissen Natural Area covers 27 acres in the Village of Waterdown.
+It is the result of years of work following the discovery of 104 Indigenous archeological sites in the Waterdown Bay Development Area in 2005.

 Along with the Indigenous sites, the foundations of an early 19th-century dwelling were uncovered in the area.
 This dwelling may have been used by the first European settlers of Waterdown, Alexander Brown and Merren Grierson.
-The Natural Area includes a plaque identifying this important landmark, as well as detailing the histories of Merren Grierson and Alexander Brown, that was unveiled by the Lieutenant Governor, Chief LaForme and researcher Kekoa Reinebold.
+The Natural Area includes a plaque identifying this important landmark, as well as detailing the histories of Merren Grierson and Alexander Brown, which was unveiled by the Lieutenant Governor, Chief LaForme, and researcher Kekoa Reinebold.

-Later that day a community feast was held in Waterdown at a local residence in honour of the return of the Mississaugas of the New Credit First Nation to Flamborough, as well as the visit by the Lieutenant Governor of Ontario and Chief of the Mississaugas of the New Credit.
-Everyone who was part of the dedication, including the Lieutenant Governor and Chief Laforme attended.
+Later that day, a community feast was held in Waterdown at a local residence in honour of the return of the Mississaugas of the New Credit First Nation to Flamborough, as well as the visit by the Lieutenant Governor of Ontario and Chief of the Mississaugas of the New Credit.
+Everyone who was part of the dedication, including the Lieutenant Governor and Chief Laforme, attended.

 The Queen's Bench

-Flamborough has a tradition of honouring royal milestones, including the "Queen's Trees" located in Harpers Corners, outside the library and at Memorial Park.
+Flamborough has a tradition of honouring royal milestones, including the "Queen's Trees" in Harpers Corners, located outside the library and at Memorial Park.
 On September 9, 2015, the Honourable Elizabeth Dowdeswell, 29th Lieutenant Governor of Ontario, visited Waterdown to unveil the Queen's Bench in Memorial Park.
-The bench commemorates that on that day the reign of Queen Elizabeth II surpassed that of Queen Victoria, making it the longest reign in Canada's modern era.
+The bench commemorates that on that day, the reign of Queen Elizabeth II surpassed that of Queen Victoria, making it the longest reign in Canada's modern era.
 The bench is engraved with many of the Canadian milestones of Her Majesty Queen Elizabeth II, Queen of Canada.
-The project was completed thanks to generous donations made by members of the community.
+The project was completed thanks to generous donations made by community members.